mikeshiyan/logonscreener/README.txt

 ----

 - Add license and/or copyright docs.
-- Make use of tmp files instead of creating new ones (or save tmp files next to this script).
 - Unlocal chars (like 'é') in filenames are not supported (Local [rus] are).